 - explore the full potential of the company’s values;

 - develop fresh action in accordance with the values;

 - Scottish Power knew that the real challenge for the company was in turning these values into reality – starting with 200 key managers.

 The approach: After consulting with BlessingWhite, Scottish Power chose Putting Values Into Action (PVIA) as the pivotal focus of their Exploring Values program.
 PVIA is a unique process, designed to stimulate and engage the interest and energy of managers by exploring the relationship between their personal values and those of the organization.
 It gives managers the tools they need to make values a fully integrated part of the decision-making process and helps them understand what values mean to them.

 The results: PVIA has allowed management to “develop a greater understanding of what the company’s values mean in practice and help them to live the values on a day-to-day basis” said John Gemmill, Scottish Power’s Group Human Resources Strategy Manager.

-New levels of co-operation and trust have flourished across the business and Scottish Power has seen a real change within the culture of the company.
+New levels of co-operation and trust have flourished across the Scottish Power business has seen a real change within the culture of the company.
 Managers have become more energized and motivated to take positive action and their new commitment has been cascaded through the entire company.
 John Gemmill says “Diverse groups of managers and staff have responded superbly to the opportunities for thinking, debate and generating ideas.
 Numerous positive impacts can now be clearly seen right across the company”.